How To Create a 90-Day Growth Plan for Amazon and D2C Stores

 Keyword Research

 Keyword research is the process of finding the search terms your customers use.
 This is fundamental to your visibility.
 Nearly half of all U.S. internet users (46.7%) start product searches directly on Amazon, so your research should be heavily focused there.
-Look at Amazon’s search suggestions, run a Search Terms Report if you have ad data, and use third party tools.
-The goal is to “speak your customer’s language” so your product shows up exactly when they’re looking for it.
+Look at Amazon's search suggestions, run a Search Terms Report if you have ad data, and use third party tools.
+The goal is to "speak your customer's language" so your product shows up exactly when they are looking for it.

 Competitor Research